nurlan135/facepro/memory-bank/progress.md

 2. Error messages need localization
 3. Some Qt stylesheets could be consolidated
 4. Re-ID embeddings not persisted to database yet
-5. License dialog should be GUI, not console

 ### Performance Notes
 - YOLO first run downloads model (~6MB)